Joe Kenda: Law enforcement career

 Kenda joined the Colorado Springs Police Department in 1973.
 In 1977, he was promoted to the rank of detective and assigned a role in the burglary division of the department.

 In 1977, Kenda volunteered to take over an attempted murder case deemed unsolvable by veteran detectives.
 Kenda solved the case and was moved to the police department's homicide unit.
 He was promoted to sergeant in 1980, and returned to homicide in 1984.

 As a homicide detective, Kenda solved 356 of 387 homicide cases, a closure rate of 92%.
 Kenda credited his ability to close cases to being a student of human nature and being good at telling when people were lying.
 His claim of solving 356 cases between 1977-1996 has been called into question by his colleagues.

-Kenda retired in August 1996 after an interrogation with an accused sex offender pushed Kenda to react violently.
-Kenda had to be restrained from injuring the 74-year-old accused offender, who told Kenda he had abused his 5-year-old grandson because the boy had "come on to (him)".

 Kenda worked as a homicide detective with the Colorado Springs Police Department from 1977 to 1981, and 1984–1996.

 In the final episode of Homicide Hunter: Lt.
 Joe Kenda, called "The End", the personal impact of his work in homicide is detailed, as is his retirement, work as a bus driver for special-needs students, and battle with post-traumatic stress disorder.

 Television career

 In 2008, Denver television series editor Patrick Bryant contacted Kenda to discuss a television series about Kenda's career as a homicide detective.
 The series, Homicide Hunter: Lt Joe Kenda, aired in September 2011 on the Investigation Discovery network.
 Scene reenactments were filmed in Knoxville, Tennessee.
-In its ninth season, Homicide Hunter was Investigation Discovery’s top show, averaging 1.7 million viewers each week in the third quarter of 2018.
+In its eighth season, Homicide Hunter was Investigation Discovery’s top show, averaging 1.7 million viewers each week in the third quarter of 2018.
 The series finale, "The End", aired on January 29, 2020.

 In December 2020, Kenda began a new series, American Detective with Lt.
 Joe Kenda, with each episode featuring Kenda discussing the cases of different homicide detectives in the United States.
 It premiered on January 4, 2021 with the launch of the Discovery+ streaming service.
 The show was later rebranded as Homicide Hunter: American Detective.